rabbit-time/rascal-modpack/docs/guide.md

 Farming has been overhauled and there is a cooking system!

 ### Inventory features
-- You can now move with your inventory open
 - Use the scroll wheel to move items
 - Click the scroll wheel to sort
 - Hold `shift+LMB` to move multiple items